 Definition: Technology that uses Global Positioning System satellites to record the exact location and time of door hanger distribution for verification purposes.

-Example: Direct to Door Marketing’s distributors carry GPS-enabled devices that record precise location data for every address where a door hanger is placed.
+Example: Direct to Door Marketing’s distributors carry technology-enabled devices that record precise location data for every address where a door hanger is placed.

 R